Rock musician charged with having loaded gun on Delta flight

 Derringer, 69, told the air marshal that having his gun with him has never posed a problem until this year, when it was found at Hartsfield-Jackson Atlanta International Airport, a court affidavit states.

-He was charged this week with unlawfully entering the Atlanta airport's secure area Jan.
+Derringer, whose music topped the charts in the 1960s and has been used in pro wrestling and presidential politics more recently, was charged with unlawfully entering the Atlanta airport's secure area Jan.
 9.

+Air passengers are allowed to bring guns as checked baggage only.
+The unloaded firearms must be in locked, hard-sided containers that are declared to the airline when checked, according to the TSA.
+Ammunition also is prohibited in carry-on bags.

-The Kel-Tec pistol with six rounds of ammunition was found during a search of Derringer's tan bag after his flight had landed in Atlanta, authorities said.
-Since he arrived on an international flight, he was being re-checked by security in order to continue on to Sarasota, Florida, when the weapon was found, the court records indicate.
+The Kel-Tec pistol with six rounds of ammunition was found during a search of Derringer's bag after his flight landed in Atlanta, authorities said.
+Since he arrived on an international flight, he was being re-checked by security to continue on to Sarasota, Florida, when the weapon was found, court records indicate.

 He thought he was permitted to have the gun because he has a license to carry one, Moutenot said in the statement given to The Associated Press and WSB-TV in Atlanta.

-Derringer has a Florida pistol permit that's valid through 2020, the court records indicate.
-But numerous signs in the Atlanta airport warn passengers that they are not allowed to carry guns on airplanes.
+Derringer has a Florida pistol permit valid through 2020, court records indicate.
+But numerous signs in the Atlanta airport warn passengers that they aren't allowed to carry guns on airplanes.

 On Jan.
-5, Derringer had been processed through the Sarasota airport by its screeners and then flew to Atlanta and on to Cancun, records indicate.
+5, Derringer was processed through the Sarasota airport by its screeners and then flew to Atlanta and on to Cancun, records indicate.

 "The person who missed this in the screening was terminated," said Rick Piccolo, president and CEO of Sarasota-Bradenton International Airport.
 "This is one where it got through, and the person did not do what they're supposed to do or trained to do."

 The Sarasota airport uses private screeners who are overseen by the Transportation Security Administration, Piccolo said.
-Private screeners in U.S. airports must comply with all TSA security screening procedures, the agency says.
+They must comply with all TSA security screening procedures, the agency says.

-But many banned items have gone undetected by screeners at several airports during tests dating back as far as 2002, government audits show.
+But many banned items have gone undetected by screeners at several airports, government audits show.

-In 2015, some U.S. Congress members said fake weapons, explosives and other contraband went unnoticed in 67 out of 70 tries — about 96 percent of the time — at Transportation Security Administration airport checkpoints.
+In 2015, some U.S. Congress members said fake weapons, explosives and other contraband went unnoticed in 67 out of 70 tries — about 96 percent of the time — at TSA airport checkpoints.

 Derringer told the air marshal during questioning in Atlanta that he had also passed through security in Cancun and was able to board the Delta flight.